 React Native uses StyleSheet API to pass styles over the bridge most of the time.
-That API processes your styles and makes sure they’re passed only once over the bridge.
-During runtime, it substitutes the value of style prop with a numeric unique identifier that corresponds to the cached style on the native side.
+That API processes your styles and ensure they’re passed only once over the bridge.
+During runtime, it substitutes the value of the style prop with a numeric unique identifier that corresponds to the cached style on the native side.

 As a result, rather than sending a large array of objects every time React Native is to re-render its UI, the bridge has to now deal with an array of numbers, which is much easier to process and transfer.

-Whether you’re facing any performance challenges right now, it is a good practice to implement a set of best practices around native modules as the benefits are not just about the speed but also the user experience.
+Whether you’re facing any performance challenges right now, it is smart to implement a set of best practices around native modules as the benefits are not just about the speed but also the user experience.

 Sure, keeping the right amount of the traffic flowing over the bridge will eventually contribute to your application performing better and working smoothly.
 As you can see, certain techniques mentioned in this article are already being actively used inside React Native to provide you a satisfactory performance out of the box.
 Being aware of them will help you create applications that perform better under heavy load.